cutenode/1x.engineer/README.md

 ## Contributing

-Want to help contribute to 1x.engineer?
+Want to help?
+Contribute to 1x.engineer?
 Cool!
 Feel free to PR whatever you think is appropriate and fitting with the theme, as long as your contributions are in-line with the project's [Code of Conduct](./CODE_OF_CONDUCT.md).
-I'll try to be on top of PRs, and will add those who get involved with the project beyond single PRs as collaborators.
+I'll try to be on top of PRs and will add those who get involved with the project beyond single PRs as collaborators.

 ### New Traits